 1. The total amount of program income that will have been received before the start of the next program year and that has not yet been reprogrammed \$0.00 2.
 The amount of proceeds from section 108 loan guarantees that will be used during the year to address the priority needs and specific objectives identified in the grantee's strategic plan. \$0.00 3.
 The amount of surplus funds from urban renewal settlements \$0.00 4.
 The amount of any grant funds returned to the line of credit for which the planned use has not been included in a prior statement or plan \$0.00 5.
-The amount of income from float-funded activities \$0.00 Total Program Income: \$0.00 Total Program Income: Other CDBG Requirements \$0.00 \$0.00 \$0.00 Other CDBG Requirements The amount of urgent need activities The estimated percentage of CDBG funds that will be used for activities that benefit persons of low and moderate income.
-Overall Benefit - A consecutive period of one, two or three years may be used to determine that a minimum overall benefit of 70% of CDBG funds is used to benefit persons of low and
+The amount of income from float-funded activities \$0.00 Total Program Income: \$0.00 Other CDBG Requirements 1.
+The amount of urgent need activities \$0.00

+2. The estimated percentage of CDBG funds that will be used for activities that benefit persons of low and moderate income.
+Overall Benefit - A consecutive period of one, two or three years may be used to determine that a minimum overall benefit of 70% of CDBG funds is used to benefit persons of low and moderate income.
+Specify the years covered that include this Annual Action Plan.